ajithantonnie/antonnie.dev/history/README.md

 - 🎯 **Era Filtering** - Ancient, Medieval, Modern, Contemporary
 - ⚡ **Fast Loading** - Smart caching system
 - 🌐 **SEO Optimized** - Meta tags and structured data

-## 🤖 **Automated Daily Updates**

-This timeline is automatically updated daily at **12:00 AM IST** using GitHub Actions:

-- **Automatic Execution**: The `history-automate.py` script runs daily
-- **Smart Caching**: Only fetches new data when needed
-- **Auto-Commit**: Changes are automatically committed to the repository
-- **Manual Trigger**: Can be manually triggered from GitHub Actions tab

-### Manual Trigger
-You can manually trigger the update by:
-1. Going to the "Actions" tab in your GitHub repository
-2. Selecting "Daily History Timeline Update"
-3. Clicking "Run workflow"

 ## 📊 **Current Status**